 Completion date: 2017

-The Library has begun an $8,017,000 capital improvement project for renovating and expanding the Morrison Regional Library.
+The Library has begun an approximately $8,000,000 capital improvement project for renovating and expanding the Morrison Regional Library.
 The project is managed by Mecklenburg County's Asset and Facility Management team.
 The Morrison Regional Library is currently 24,108 SF (first floor 12,054 SF; second floor 12,054 SF).
 The total project area is anticipated to be no more than 26,711 SF once the expansion is complete.
-Architectural planning and design work for the renovation is underway.
-Once it is complete, construction is anticipated to take another 12-18 months.
+Architectural planning and design work for the renovation is complete and construction is underway.
+Construction is anticipated to be complete in the fall of 2017.
 For more information, please see Renovation and Expansion Frequently Asked Questions.

 Beatties Ford Road Library - Renovation